artefactual-sdps/enduro/docs/src/dev-manual/deps.md

 We have configured Dependabot alerts to be generated only for security updates because regular version updates are frequent, generating too many pull requests.

-This following describes how to identify version updates in different areas of the project:
+The following sections describe how to identify version updates in different areas of the project.

 ### Automated process